DanielSousa01/fcul-mei/PPC/Assignments/Reports/KnapsackProblem/knapsack.md

 The master maintains a thread-safe `LinkedBlockingQueue<Task>` that serves as the communication channel between the master and workers.
 Workers are initialized once at the beginning of the algorithm and remain active throughout all generations, continuously processing tasks as they become available.

 **Parallelized Operations:**
-This pattern is applied to four critical genetic algorithm operations:
+This pattern is applied to four critical algorithm operations:

 1. **Fitness Calculation** (`calculateFitness()`): Each worker evaluates the fitness of individuals in its assigned chunk of the population
 2. **Best Individual Selection** (`bestOfPopulation()`): Workers find the best individual in their chunk using `AtomicReference` with compare-and-swap operations to safely update the global best